 There are some cases today in which the doctor harvests the patient’s own bone for the procedure.
 However, it is taken from another area of the mouth – usually the jaw or chin.

 Ridge Preservation after an Extraction

-One of the most common types of bone grafts is called a ridge preservation, or socket preservation.
+A ridge preservation, or socket preservation, is one of the most common types of oral bone grafts.
 If a tooth must be extracted, the socket can be filled with bone grafting material.
 This holds space during the healing process so the tissue doesn’t “cave in”.

 It is much easier to perform a bone graft at the time of extraction than it is to undergo a second surgery.
 Typically, the process is more affordable this way, as well.
 Your doctor will let you know if you require a bone graft at the time of your extraction.
 If you will be replacing the tooth with a dental implant, it is most likely recommended.